Regularity in time along the coarse scale flow for the incompressible Euler equations: Second material derivatives of the pressure increments and applications

 Whenever we encounter a term of the form $\de_h F(x) = F(x+h) - F(x)$ as in (\ref{eq:termTIIA}), we always commute the material derivative and the difference operator $\de_h$ as in \ali{ (\pr_t + P_{\leq I} v^i(t,x) \pr_i) \de_h F(x) &= \de_h[(\pr_t + P_{\leq I} v \cdot \nab) F](x) - \de_h P_{\leq I} v^i(x) \pr_i F(x+h) } For term (\ref{eq:termTIIA}), this operation gives rise to two more terms \ali{ T_{(II, A)} &= T_{(II, A1)} - T_{(II, A2)} \\ T_{(II, A1)} &= \int_{\R^n} \de_h \fr{D_{\leq I}}{\pr t}P_{\leq I} v^{i_2}(t,x) \pr_{i_2} P_{\leq I} v^{i_1}(t,x {+} h) f(t,x{+}h) \pr_{i_1} K(h) dh \\ T_{(II, A2)} &= \int_{\R^n} \de_h P_{\leq I} v^{i_3}(t,x) \pr_{i_3} P_{\leq I}v^{i_2}(t,x{+}h) \pr_{i_2} P_{\leq I} v^{i_1}(t,x {+} h) f(t,x{+}h) \pr_{i_1} K(h) dh } which are controlled by Proposition (\ref{prop:canTake2matDvsNow}).

 For the term $T_{(II, B)}$ there are derivatives on the function $f(t,x+h)$, so it will be necessary to integrate by parts in order to control this term.
-It is important to be careful how this integration by parts is executed, since a naive application of the product rule in (\ref{eq:termTIIB}) will lead to terms such as
+It is important to be careful how this integration by parts is executed, since a naive application of the product rule for the advective derivative in (\ref{eq:termTIIB}) will lead to terms such as

-which cannot be controlled for long-range kernels, since we have not assumed control of $\| |h|^2 \nab L \|_{L^1_h}$.
+which cannot be controlled for long-range kernels, since we have not assumed control of $\| |h|^2 \nab K \|_{L^1_h}$.